What is Parent Company?

 Why Parent Company Matters

 In oil and gas, companies are frequently acquired or reorganized, and wells may continue to report under legacy names.
-The Parent Company feature helps you:

 -